 58 – 91

-92 and up
+92 - and up

 Adding a Class

-calendar and/or registration instructions.
-Approval of the student’s academic advisor is necessary before any course change can be made.
-Added courses are not completed until appropriate forms are submitted to the Office of the Registrar.
+Students desiring to add a course may do so only during the registration period until the last day of late registration.
+Approval of the student’s academic student success coach is necessary before any course change can be made.
+Course adjustments are not completed until the appropriate form (Drop/Add Form) is submitted to the Office of the Registrar.

-This form is used to make changes to the students’ schedule.
-Students retrieve Drop/Add Forms from their major area advisors.
+This form is used to make changes to student schedules.
+Students retrieve Drop/Add Forms from their major area advisors or Office of the Registrar.
 Students and major area advisors fill in classes to be added or dropped.
-Major area advisors must sign the form.
-The instructor and the student's advisor must sign the form to indicate approval to add or consent to drop class(es).
-Students take completed drop/add form to the Registrar’s Office or to the designated location.
-Students may add classes to their schedules until the end of the first week of classes.
+The instructor must sign the form to indicate approval to overload class(es).
+Students take the completed drop/add form to the Registrar’s Office.
+Students may add classes to their schedules until the end of the published add/drop period.
 Students may drop classes until the deadline date (please see the current academic calendar).
-Fees will be assessed, however, if students do not drop classes by the end of the first week of classes.
+Fees will be assessed, however, if students do not drop classes by the end of the published add/drop period.

 Application for Graduation

-The complete list of graduation requirements is listed in the current Undergraduate Academic Catalog at http://www.cookman.edu/academics/catalog/index.html.
+The complete list of graduation requirements is listed in the current Undergraduate Academic Catalog at http://www.cookman.edu/academics/catalog/index.html

-- Login to Blackboard
+2. Login to Blackboard

-- Username: lead-in zeros and your Wildcat Web, in total 9 digits (e.g., 000032145 or 000463217)
+Username: lead-in zeroes and your Wildcat Web, in total 9 digits (e.g., 000032145 or 000463217)

 Password: same as your Wildcat Web PIN if this is your first-time login.
 Otherwise, you can use your existing password.

-- If you do not remember your PIN or forget your password, click the link of “Forgot password?” right next to the Password box.
+If you do not remember your PIN or forget your password, click the link of “Forgot password?” right next to the Password box.
 You will then be directed to reset your password.
 You’ll need to provide your First Name, Last Name, and Cookman Email Address/or your Blackboard Username.

-- Call B-CU Blackboard User Support directly, 24 hours a day, 7 days a week: 1-866-223- 0140 for Blackboard password assistance or Blackboard browser setting issues.
+3. Call B-CU Blackboard User Support directly, 24 hours a day, 7 days a week: 1-866-223- 0140 for Blackboard password assistance or Blackboard browser setting issues.

 Course Adjustment (Add, Delete, Cancel)